Rosemoe/sora-editor/README.md

 </div>

 Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md), [Español](README.es.md), [日本語](README.jp.md).
+Note that statements in other languages may not be up-to-date.

 ***Work In Progress*** This project is still developing slowly.
 Download the newest sources from [Releases](https://github.com/Rosemoe/CodeEditor/releases)